apple/swift-protobuf/README.md

 If you've worked with Protocol Buffers before, adding Swift support is very
 simple: you just need to build the `protoc-gen-swift` program and copy it into your PATH.
-The `protoc` program will find and use it automatically, allowing you to build Swift sources for your proto files.
+The `protoc` program finds and uses it automatically, allowing you to build Swift sources for your proto files.
-You will also, of course, need to add the SwiftProtobuf runtime library to your project as explained below.
+You also, of course, need to add the SwiftProtobuf runtime library to your project as explained below.

 ## System Requirements